 With an estimated $1 out of every $2 in revenue being returned to government and other landlords in rent and taxes, the industry contributes to the efficiencies of cities through an ongoing investment in Australia's public infrastructure and technology.

 The OOH industry understands the important role it plays in the public domain.
 OMA members regularly run ground-breaking community service campaigns across the country.
-You can explore these campaigns in detail in our creative showcase.
+Click here to download the Community Contribution Report.

 Reducing industry impact